AlonBarak-dev/OS_4/README.md

 ## run the project:<br>

-1. Compile the code - $ make
+1. Compile the code - $ make all
 2. Run the Server - $ ./server
 3. Run a Client - $ ./client "IP_ADDRESS"